Q&A with Chris Marx: Great Lakes Mathematical Physics Meeting

 Since the first GLaMP meeting four years ago, the conference has been co-organized by Michigan State University (MSU), the University of Kentucky (UKY), and Oberlin College.
 The first three meetings were held at MSU; starting with this year’s meeting the plan is to alternate the meeting between MSU, UKY, and Oberlin.
 I was excited to host this year’s meeting on our campus and, for the first time, open up participation to also include undergraduate students.

 Aside from logistics, my primary responsibility as a local organizer was to secure funding.
-This year, we were fortunate to receive support from four major professional organizations, which awarded funding totaling $35,700: the National Science Foundation (NSF), the Institute for Mathematics and its Applications (IMA), the American Institute of Physics (AIP), and the International Association of Mathematical Physics (IAMP).
+This year, we were fortunate to receive support from four organizations, which awarded funding totaling $35,700: the National Science Foundation (NSF, DMS-1900167; $30,000), the Institute for Mathematics and its Applications (IMA), the American Institute of Physics (AIP), and the International Association of Mathematical Physics (IAMP).
 The meeting was also awarded “in cooperation status” by the Association for Women in Mathematics (AWM).

 Q: How would you describe "mathematical physics"?